 Male condoms that haven’t expired are about 98 percent effective if you use them perfectly every time you have sex.
 No one is perfect, though, so male condoms that haven’t expired are actually about 85 percent effective.

-The average shelf life of a condom is three to five years, depending on the manufacturer and how it’s stored.
 Read on to learn more about why they expire, how to determine whether a condom is safe to use, how to store them properly, and more.

 Condoms expire just like many other medical products.
 Certain factors, however, influence why and how quickly they expire.